 In the animation above by Nikki Clark you see the transition from a list view to a detail view enhanced by micro-animations.
 It’s clear you zoom in to an item from the list.
 Hierarchy is clarified by the timing of the animation.
 By showing the close icon at the last moment, it stands out and attracts the user’s eye.

 We like to keep forms as short as possible.
 This way we won’t scare the user away by preseting them with unnecessary information.
 We would even prefer to skip formfield titles to get a form that’s as clean as possible.
 But when a placeholder disappears when a user inserts it’s own text, it might get confusing what to insert in that field.

 The example above by Matt D. Smith shows a really nice solution: float labels.
 The titles move and scale from their original position in the placeholder area, to a smaller version above the field.
 This way it’s clear where this text came from and what it relates to.
 While you keep a clean and clear form at first sight.

 At the end of this post you’ll find links to more inspiration.

 Animations enhance and enrich your interface.
 With the improving mobile processors and browsers it becomes more and more important to really think about animations in your design.

 When using micro-animations in your interface you can make it more intuitive.
 Because of that you enhance your interface.
 Use the animations to give feedback, to create focus and hierarchy, but also to enhance your brand experience and to give your design more character.

 Where would you use micro-animations?
-Let us know in the comments below, or contact us.
+Let us know in the comments below, or contact us at Hike One.